Distance (Hikaru Utada album)

-Distance is the third studio album by Japanese and American singer Hikaru Utada.
+Distance is the third studio album by Japanese-American singer Hikaru Utada.
 Toshiba EMI released it on March 28, 2001, making it their second release with the label.
 Utada wrote and co-produced the majority of the album, alongside previous collaborators Akira Miyake and Teruzane Utada, as well as new collaborations with American producers Rodney Jerkins and Jimmy Jam & Terry Lewis.
 Distance, like its predecessor First Love (1999), is influenced by pop music and R&B, with additional hip-hop, rock, reggae, and techno influences from Western music.

 Music critics praised the overall sound and production quality of Distance, earning Utada numerous awards and recognitions as a result of its critical success.
 Distance was released on the same day as Ayumi Hamasaki's greatest hits album A Best (2001), a coincidence which Avex Trax had organised.
 This resulted in extensive coverage in both Japanese and Western music media.
 Despite its marketing and competition, Distance was a huge commercial success.
 It ascended to number one on the Oricon Albums Chart with the highest-ever first-week sales in music history until Adele's 25 14 years later, and eventually became the fourth best-selling album of all time in Japan.